 Note: Olympic has changed formulas to the newer water-based Olympic Maximum Stain + Sealant

 OLYMPIC® MAXIMUM Stain Rating (1-10)

 – The Olympic Maximum in the Cedar Naturaltone is a mix of golden caramel tones.
 The grain of the treated pine deck had a nice overall color.
 The knots of the wood were a little light but that can be normal for a deep penetrating oil-based stain.

 Preventing UV Graying at 2 Year Mark: 4

 – Overall the Olympic stain had lost close to 50% of its color at the two-year mark in the areas where there was full sun.
 The shaded areas and vertical railings did much better.

 Wear/Tear and Peeling: 8

 – Close to 80% of the stain was still intact on the horizontal surfaces.
 It seems that the second winter really did some damage as the stain had worn away from the freeze/thaw effect.

-– OLYMPIC® MAXIMUM costs $36.99 a gallons and covers about 150 feet per gallon in our field test.
+– OLYMPIC® MAXIMUM costs $36.99 a gallon and covers about 150 feet per gallon in our field test.
 This translates to a cost of $.25 a foot.
-Coverage per gallon was considerably less then the manufacturer’s claim of 200+ feet.
+Coverage per gallon was considerably less than the manufacturer’s claim of 200+ feet.

 – The OLYMPIC® MAXIMUM contains linseed oil which is a known “feeder” for mold growth.
 There was a considerable amount of mold growing in the stain, especially in the shaded areas.
 Hard to tell if the added mildewcide had any effect.